abpframework/abp/docs/en/Migration-Guides/Abp-4_0.md

 **camelCase route parts become kebab-case with 4.0**

 ![route-4](images/route-4.png)

+### How to Fix?

+You may not take any action for the MVC & Blazor UI projects.

+For the Angular UI, this change may effect your client UI.
+If you have used the [ABP CLI Service Proxy Generation](../UI/Angular/Service-Proxies.md), you can run the server side and re-generate the service proxies.
+If you haven't used this tool, you should manually update the related URLs in your application.

+If there are other type of clients (e.g. 3rd-party companies) using your APIs, they also need to update the URLs.

+### Use the v3.x style URLs

 If it is hard to change it in your application, you can still to use the version 3.x route strategy, by following one of the approaches;